Full Moon on

 Moon before ascending node

-12 days after descending node on 21 February 2034 at 05:47 in ♈ Aries.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 6 March 2034 at 14:21 in ♍ Virgo.
+12 days after descending node on 21 February 2034 at 05:47 in ♈ Aries the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 6 March 2034 at 14:21 in ♍ Virgo.

 Moon after northern standstill

-6 days since the previous standstill on 27 February 2034 at 06:42 in ♊ Gemini when the Moon has reached North declination of ∠18.195°, the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-18.147° at the point of next southern standstill on 13 March 2034 at 19:10 in ♐ Sagittarius.
+6 days since the last northern standstill on 27 February 2034 at 06:42 in ♊ Gemini when the Moon has reached North declination of ∠18.195° the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-18.147° at the point of next southern standstill on 13 March 2034 at 19:10 in ♐ Sagittarius.

 Sun-Earth-Moon syzygy